-• We analyze initial proposals [5,12,22,24,26], notably [5,24] to support decision trees on programmable switch pipelines.
-The majority of these approaches [5,12,22] follow the natural dependencies of a decision tree, implying they are bottle-necked by the number of stages in a switch for larger trees.
-While [24,26] decouples the number of switch stages from tree dependencies, we show that its memory requirements are prohibitive whether SRAM or TCAM is used (§3).
+• We analyze initial proposals [6,14,28,30,32], notably [6,30] to support decision trees on programmable switch pipelines.
+The majority of these approaches [6,14,28] follow the natural dependencies of a decision tree, implying they are bottle-necked by the number of stages in a switch for larger trees.
+While [30,32] decouples the number of switch stages from tree dependencies, we show that its memory requirements are prohibitive whether SRAM or TCAM is used (§3).

-• We present Leo, a system that provisions a programmable switch pipeline to support an entire class of trees in a runtime programmable fashion (e.g., all trees with depth $\leq D$ and at most L leaves).
-Leo exploits the fact that although the decision tree itself could be large, any individual data packet only encounters a small subset of tree nodes.
-Further, it selectively flattens portions of a decision tree to judiciously trade off memory and ALU requirements on the one hand, and the number of stages on the other hand.
-To achieve these goals, we have developed sub-tree multiplexing as part of Leo which allows multiple sub-trees in a decision tree to be multiplexed into an execution layer with ALUs whose features and constraints can be programmed at runtime.
+• We present Leo^1 , a system that provisions a programmable switch pipeline to support an entire class of trees (e.g., all trees with depth $\leq D$ and at most L leaves) in a runtime programmable manner.
+Leo exploits the fact that although the decision tree itself could be large, any individual packet only encounters a small subset of tree nodes.
+Further, Leo selectively flattens portions of a decision tree to judiciously trade off memory and ALU requirements on the one hand, and number of switch stages on the other.
+Leo achieves these goals using a sub-tree multiplexing mechanism which allows multiple sub-trees in a decision tree to be multiplexed using a layer of ALUs whose features and constraints can be programmed at runtime.
 This simultaneously allows programmability across trees, and reduces resource requirements for a given tree.